Skip to main content

 Once the Goodwin family settled in Logan, James Goodwin's sons soon became influential within the town, especially William James Goodwin (Wayne Goodwin's grandfather).
 In 1871, the sons set up a dry goods store called the Goodwin Brothers Ranch.
 This store was the main competitor for the L.C.M.I., which was later renamed Z.C.M.I, Logan branch.

 James Goodwin's family was active in the LDS Church until 1874.
 The family became disenchanted with the Church and left, but still were held in high esteem among Church members.
 William James Goodwin served as a probate judge in Cache County for six years, until his death in 1894.
-He was also an unsuccessful Republican candidate for Delegate to the Constitutional Convention, but passed away before the election results announced his defeat.
+He was also an unsuccessful Republican candidate for delegate to the Constitutional Convention, but passed away before the election results announced his defeat.

 Wayne Goodwin was born (1916) and raised in Salt Lake City.
 He is the son of William Charles Goodwin.
-He worked for forty years with the Union Pacific Rail Road Company.
+He worked for forty years with the Union Pacific Railroad Company.
 After his retirement in 1981, he began working on his family genealogy.

 Sources: The Goodwin Family History, 1600-1900, Wayne O. Goodwin.
 (1990).